electronicdreamplant/electronicdreamplant.github.io/_france/2026-06-27-moving-logistics.md

 We achieved a new milestone yesterday in clearing our loft, and things are gradually being added to my old (now unused) office to minimise the chaos.
 Still a long way to go yet.

+Mind you, suddenly becoming physically very active after many months of being so sedentary with working at home means I in real pain most of the time at the moment.
+I'll be pleased when this is all over.

 ## Customs frustrations
+Brexit continues to deliver problems for everyone ten years after it came into force, and for us this is amplified by our wanting to bring our car across with us.

+As a 'third country' this means we have to import the car and re-register it as a French vehicle.
+Sounds straightforward doesn't it?
+Well, there are a few complications:

+* the car needs a Certificate of Conformity (CoC) to prove it meets the requirements of the country.
+Since it's a German car I thought that would be easy, and had actually applied for a CoC some time back (even getting a version in French) from BMW UK.
+It turns out this has to come from BMW France, so we've had to repeat this step (and pay €100)
+* if we don't clear the car through French customs and get a specific certificate we could be liable for 30% of the car's value and not be able to register it
+* as our belongings are travelling separately to us, and arriving in France at a different time, we have to work out how we have a single inventory that includes the car BUT doesn't make customs officials think the car is in the removals van.

+Sorting this out has taken most of the week, and we're still not entirely certain we have it cracked.
+Seems crazy when we can't be the first people to do this - advice is really hard to come by (even our removals firm isn't sure).
+I can see why many UK companies decided to give up on exporting to the EU.